Mirriam6/publishing-company-api-endpoints/README.md

 ## publishing-company-api-endpoints

--- this project is the work of slim php framework to create end points that enables users to do the following:
+###this project is the work of slim php framework to create end points that enables users to do the following:

--- create articles
+- create articles

--- publish articles
+-publish articles

--- editing articles
+-editing articles

--- retrieving current published articles
+-retrieving current published articles

--- retrieving current unpublished articles
+-retrieving current unpublished articles

--- deleting the articles
+-deleting the articles